Relocation to Luxembourg

 Visas and residency permits

-Should one be interested in relocation to Luxembourg, it is advisable to at least visit it first.
+IF you are interested in relocation to Luxembourg, it is advisable to at least visit it first.
 EU, European Economic Area (EEA) and Swiss nationals do not need a visa to visit Luxembourg.
 Between Luxembourg and the other Schengen countries, which include all its direct neighbours, there are no effective border controls in place.
-One is nevertheless advised to carry a passport, or identification card when travelling there.
+You are nevertheless advised to carry a passport, or identification card when travelling there.

 Non-EU nationals need a valid travel document to travel to Luxembourg and in most cases also a Schengen visa.
 As Luxembourg’s airport has hardly any direct connections outside the EU, most visitors coming to Luxembourg will arrive via another EU jurisdiction.
 In the majority of cases, this European jurisdiction will also be a member of the Schengen area.

-The Schengen visa needs to be valid throughout the stay in Luxembourg (or the remainder of the Schengen area).
-The holder also needs to have the financial means to pay for the stay and return trip as well as to be covered by a valid travel (health) insurance policy.
+The Schengen visa needs to be valid throughout the stay in Luxembourg (or the remainder of the stay in the Schengen area).
+The holder also needs to have the financial means to pay for the stay and return trip and to be covered by a valid travel (health) insurance policy.

 Foreigners in possession of a Schengen visa are allowed to remain in the Schengen area for a maximum of 90 days (spent over a period of 6 months).
 Those who want to remain longer must apply for a residency permit.
 In order to obtain employment, even for less than 90 days, a residency permit is always obligatory.